HTTPArchive/almanac.httparchive.org/src/content/en/2024/javascript.md

 ### Transpilers

 In the 2022 Web Almanac, year we [looked at transpilers as a percentage of those sites with available source maps](../2022/javascript#transpilers).
 This year, we've changed to the percentage of overall sites.
-This methodology change means we're moving from a likely over counting of sites (sites using sourcemaps are, by definition, more likely to more complex web applications than need transpilation), to an under counting (as no all sites publish public source maps).
+This methodology change means we're moving from a likely over counting of sites (sites using sourcemaps are, by definition, more likely to more complex web applications than need transpilation), to an under counting (as not all sites publish public source maps).

 {{ figure_markup(
   image="sites-using-babel-grouped-by-rank.png",